cert-manager/website/content/en/docs/installation/kubernetes.md

 [here](./#verifying-the-installation).

 ## Installing with Helm

+> Note: From cert-manager `v1.2.0` onward, the minimum supported version of
+> Kubernetes is `v1.16.0`.
+Users still running Kubernetes `v1.15` or below should
+> upgrade to a supported version before installing cert-manager or use cert-manager `v1.1.

 As an alternative to the YAML manifests referenced above, we also provide an official Helm chart for installing cert-manager.